Dr. Wendy Mogel’s

 5. Encourage your child to play or spend time outside using all five senses in the three-dimensional world.
 How come only troubled rich kids get to go to the wilderness these days?
 Send your kids to camp for the longest stretch of time you can afford.
 Enjoy nature together as a family.

-6. Don’t confuse children’s wants with their needs.
-Don’t fall for the smooth talking 15-year-old’s line: “Mom, you’ll probably want to buy me a brand new car because it’ll be really, really, really safe…definitely safer than me driving your big old van.”
+6. Don’t mistake children’s wants with their needs.
+Don’t fall for a smooth talker’s line about the urgent need for a cell phone “in case of an emergency, Mom!” or a new car “because it’s so much safer than your old van.”
 Privileges are not entitlements.

 7. Remember that kids are hardy perennials, not hothouse flowers.
 Let them be cold, wet, or hungry for more than a second and they’ll appreciate the chance to be warm, dry, and fed.

 10. Remember that disappointments are necessary preparation for adult life.
-When your child doesn’t get invited to her friend’s birthday party, make the team, or get a big part in the play, stay calm.
-Without these experiences she will be ill-equipped for the real world.
+When your child doesn’t get invited to a friend’s birthday party, make the team, or get a big part in the play, stay calm.
+Without these experiences she’ll be ill-equipped for the real world.

 12. Learn to love the words “trial” and “error.”
 Let your child make mistakes before going off to college.
 Grant freedom based on demonstrated responsibility and accountability, not what all the other kids are doing.

 13. Don’t be surprised or discouraged when your big kid has a babyish tantrum or meltdown.
 Don’t confuse sophistication with maturity.
 Setbacks naturally set them back.
-They set us back too, but we can always have a margarita.
+They set us back too, but we can have a margarita.